An algebraic model for rational torus-equivariant spectra: Model structures and equivalences on the algebraic categories

 There are four relevevant model categories.
 To start with, on each of the three objectwise module categories we can choose either the algebraically projective model structure or the algebraically injective model structure.
-We need to make the same choice at each vertex so that the maps respect the model structures.
-Secondly, having made that choice we may choose either the diagram theoretically projective or injective model.
-Assuming the appropriate models all exist, there are Quillen equivalences between either of the two binary choices by using the identity functors.
-We only need three of the four possibilities; a diagram-projective, algebraically-injective model structure does not appear.
+We need to make the same choice at each vertex so that the maps in the diagram respect the model structures.
+Secondly, having made that choice, we may choose either the diagram theoretically projective or injective model.
+Since the diagrams are both direct and inverse, the results of \cite{diagrammodcats} show these models all exist, and it is clear there are Quillen equivalences between either of the two binary choices by using the identity functors.
+In fact, we only need three of the four possibilities; a diagram-projective, algebraically-injective model structure does not appear.

 Having made a choice, we cellularize with respect to the two modules corresponding to basic geometric generators